 Online classes can be completed from anywhere in the world.
 Classes offer a high level of flexibility while still fostering the same high level of professor interaction, student interaction, and rigorous studies that one would expect in a traditional classroom environment.

-M.A. in Ministry students can only enroll in the Christian Administration concentration, but MBA students may select from a variety
+M.A. in Ministry students can only enroll in the Executive Ministry concentration, but MBA students may select from a variety